-Abstract aerial landscape photography captures colours that go unnoticed from the ground.
-Some landscapes are awash with colour.
+Abstract aerial landscape photography captures colors that go unnoticed from the ground.
+Some landscapes are awash with color.
 Others are muted, creating a more subdued experience.

-A monochrome or black and white scheme unifies an abstract aerial landscape, emphasising form and tone.
+A monochrome or black and white scheme unifies an abstract aerial landscape, emphasizing form and tone.